wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/clustercreation/index.en.md

 ---
 # Cluster creation
 This section of the documentation describes what needs to be provided so that we successfully create a cluster for you.
-The following requirement values should be provided before the cluster creation.
-You may also add the optional values if you need customized features in your cluster such as using custom root disk or enabling autoscaler, otherwise they will get the default values, which are described below.
+The following required information should be provided before the cluster creation.

 ## Prerequisites